John C. Tully

 John C. Tully is a theoretical chemist, a researcher and Sterling Professor emeritus of Chemistry at Yale University.
 He is known for his development of surface hopping, a method for including excited states in molecular dynamics calculations.
-Much of his career was spent at Bell Labs, from 1970-1996, exploring theoretical chemistry and surface science.
+Much of his career was spent at Bell Labs, from 1970 to 1996, exploring theoretical chemistry and surface science.
 In 1996, he became a faculty member at Yale University, where he pursued research in physical chemistry and physics.
 He is a member of the National Academy of Sciences and the International Academy of Quantum Molecular Science.
 In 2020 he was awarded the NAS Award in Chemical Sciences.